DK26/rendit/README.md

 * Guide: <https://handlebarsjs.com/guide/>
 * Version: **v4.3.3**
 * Repository: <https://github.com/sunng87/handlebars-rust>
+* Alternatives: `Mustache`

-A most popular rendering engine that was implemented across many programming languages.
-Considered to be more limited compared to the other engines.
+A highly popular rendering engine that has been implemented across many programming languages.
+Considered to be somewhat more limited in features compared to the other engines.
 Originated in the Javascript programming language.

 ```html
 <HTML>